1. Drugs

 Before having surgery or any X-ray/scanning procedure using iodinated contrast, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 You may need to stop this medication for a short time for the surgery/procedure.
 Ask your doctor or dentist for instructions before your surgery/procedure.

 You may experience blurred vision, dizziness, or drowsiness due to extremely low or high blood sugar.
-Do not drive, use machinery, or do anything that needs alertness or clear vision until you are sure you can perform such activities safely.
+Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.

 Limit alcohol while taking this medication because it can increase the risk of developing hypoglycemia and lactic acidosis.
 Rarely, alcohol can interact with glipizide and cause a serious reaction (disulfiram-like reaction) with symptoms such as facial flushing, nausea, vomiting, dizziness, or stomach pain.
 Consult your doctor or pharmacist about using alcohol safely.